pivotal/docs-platform-automation/docs/how-to-guides/git-repo-layout.md

 You now have both a local Git repo and a remote on GitHub.
-The above commands give you the recommended structure for a Platform Automation configuration repo:
+The above commands give you the recommended structure for a Platform Automation Toolkit configuration repo:

 ```tree
 ├── my-platform-automation